 In his final commencement address as Stanislaus State president, Joseph F. Sheley presented the graduating class with a message very consistent with the tone of his four years in the office.

-The comments were greeted by enthusiastic cheers from the 2,272 students receiving bachelor’s degrees during morning ceremonies Thursday and Friday.
-On Thursday evening, 672 master’s, doctoral and credential candidates were celebrated.
+The comments were greeted by enthusiastic cheers from the 2,272 graduates who received degrees Thursday and Friday, May 26-27, during morning ceremonies at the University Amphitheater.
+On the evening of May 26, 672 master’s and doctoral degrees and credential graduates were celebrated.

 “You know, we’ve been making headlines nationally for the quality of education at our University, in some cases being ranked right up there with schools like Columbia and Harvard,” Sheley said.
 “It means that you aren’t only graduates, you’re great graduates and you can compete with any graduates from any school.
 I don’t want you to doubt that.”